Whisper Me a Love Song

-Whisper Me a Love Song (ささやくように恋を唄う, Sasayaku You ni Koi o Utau) (Note: Also translated into English as Whispering You a Love Song in Japan.) is a Japanese manga written and illustrated by Eku Takeshima.
+Whisper Me a Love Song (ささやくように恋を唄う, Sasayaku Yō ni Koi o Utau) (Note: Also translated as Whispering You a Love Song) is a Japanese manga series written and illustrated by Eku Takeshima.
 It was first serialized in Ichijinsha's Comic Yuri Hime April 2019 issue and is licensed in English by Kodansha Comics.
-An anime television series adaptation produced by Cloud Hearts and Yokohama Animation Laboratory aired from April to December 2024.
+The series follows Himari Kino, a first-year high school girl, and Yori Asanagi, a third-year high school girl in a band, after Himari's confession of admiration for Yori's singing leads to a romantic misunderstanding.